-From my own personal experience treating my skin cancer, the use of CBD oil has greatly reduced the frequency and appearance of Actinic Keratoses, Seborrhoeic Keratoses and other “pre-cancers” as well as reducing the size of formal skin cancers such as Basal Cell Carcinomas prior to excision.
+From my own personal experience treating my skin cancer, the use of CBD oil has greatly reduced the frequency and appearance of Actinic Keratoses, Seborrhoeic Keratoses and other “pre-cancers”.
+My daily use of a minimum of 25 mg CBD has also contributed to the reduction in the size of skin cancers such as Basal Cell and Squamous Cell Carcinomas prior to excision.

 For me, that translates to fewer and smaller excisions of my skin.
 After over 20 years of skin cancer treatments of every kind, it is a clear and obvious to me that my more recent applications of CBD oil to all exposed areas of my skin has greatly reduced the number of lesions that appear.

 I also have personal experience and excellent results in the treatment of other skin related problems like acne and psoriasis.
 And because of my personal experience with CBD products related to my skin, I recommend that anyone of any age that has a skin-related problem purchase a small amount of a high-quality CBD, hemp oil or CBD ointment and see the results on your skin for yourself.
 Then consider, again more seriously, what it can do for you internally.